ngneat/falso/CONTRIBUTING.md

   - One test that asserts the function's return value, if it's an object asserts each key.
   - All options must be tested.
 - All public API methods **must be documented**, the documentation is via **JSDoc above the function** declaration.
-  - If the function excepts different options each must be documented in a separate `@example` block.
+  - If the function accepts different options each must be documented in a separate `@example` block.
   - If an option has a default value it must be specified next to the example, e.g.:
     `randAvatar({ size: 200 }) // default is 100`